MohamedTaherMaalej/HC_DApp/README.md

 ## Features

-HC_dapp offers the following key features for an advanced mobile healthcare experience:
+HC_DApp offers the following key features for an advanced mobile healthcare experience:

 1. **User Management**: Users can create and manage their accounts, securely storing their healthcare data on the Ethereum blockchain.

-2. **Authorization**: HC_dapp ensures secure authorization between doctors and patients, granting access to medical records and related information only to authorized personnel.
+2. **Authorization**: HC_DApp ensures secure authorization between doctors and patients, granting access to medical records and related information only to authorized personnel.

 3. **Records Management**: Patients can manage their medical records, including prescriptions, test results, and medical history, all securely stored on the blockchain.

 ## Getting Started

-To get started with HC_dapp, follow these steps:
+To get started with HC_DApp, follow these steps:

 1. Clone this repository to your local machine.
 2. Install the required dependencies for Flutter, Truffle, and Remix.